DanielM-IT/WEB601_Project/README.md

 ## Setup Instructions

-Open first the client then the server folders in the terminal and use <strong> 'npm i' </strong> in each to setup all needed dependencies.
+Open each of the client and the server in the terminal and use <strong> 'npm i' </strong> in each to install all needed dependencies.

+To setup the database for use executed the provided sql file in MySQL Workbench.
+In the config.js file of the server change the user and password to that of your MySQL database login details.

 ## Start Scripts

-To start both the server and run the client open each in the terminal and use <strong> 'npm start' </strong>.
+To start both the server and the client open each in the terminal and use <strong> 'npm start' </strong>.

 This project was initially bootstrapped with Create React App.